lucy-mahlmann/Hierarchical-DNS-Project/README.md

 Logic implemented in ```cd-dns.c``` and ```ut-dns.c``` files in ```shared/src```
 - Each server binds it's address to a UDP socket.
 - The domain zone is created and DNS records are added and assigned an associated IP address.
-- If the server receives a message from a client that is a valid query it finds the corresponding DNS record to the domain name proved.
+- If the server receives a message from a client that is a valid query it finds the corresponding DNS record to the domain name provided.
 Then the server sends back to the client the IP address that corresponds to the domain name.
-- Note: The ```cd-dns.c``` and ```ut-dns.c``` are both authoritative nameservers therefore when they receive a response from the client as long as it is a valid query they will have the associated IP address and can then directly respond back to the client.
+- Note: The ```cd-dns.c``` and ```ut-dns.c``` are both authoritative nameservers, therefore when they receive a response from the client as long as it is a valid query they will have the associated IP address and can then directly respond back to the client.

 <!-- ITERATIVE DNS SERVERS -->